nikolas-claussen/blender-tissue-cartography/README.md

 ### Work in progress!

-This project is a work in progress and I do not recommend installing it for “production” use yet.
+This project is a work in progress and will change rapidly.
+If you want to use it, I recommend updating regularly via `git pull`.

-- Tools for individual recordings are in a reasonably complete state.
+- Tools for individual recordings are in a reasonably complete state
-- Support for multiple recordings (e.g. frames of a movie with a dynamic surface or multiple images of similarly-shaped structures) is in progress
+- Tools for dynamic recordings/movies are complete, but not fully tested
+- Tutorials to be written: dynamic surfaces, analysis in 3d

 ## Installation